New York Child Victims Act

 - $600,000 settlement 45 year old male survivor abused as a minor by a Catholic priest

-Our attorneys at The Zalkin Law Firm are available to help if you have questions about the New York Child Victims Act and how it may affect your potential civil case.
+Our attorneys at The Zalkin Law Firm are available to help if you have questions about the New York Child Victims Act and how it may affect your CVA claims.
 Call or contact us online to request a free and confidential consultation.

 Clergy Sexual Abuse - Multi-Victim $660,000,000